 Saharanpur Uttar Pradesh, India Travel Guide

 The Uttar Pradesh State Road Transport Corporation (UPSRTC) and private companies operate the bus network, which serves as the main form of public transport within Saharanpur city.
-These buses connect most major areas and localities.
+These public buses connect most major areas and localities.

 For local buses, fares are fixed, so no bargaining is necessary.
 This simplifies payment.